naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 ```

-When a number of slices share the same underlying array, the changes that each one makes will be reflected in the array.
+When many slices share the same underlying array, the changes that each one makes will be reflected in the array.

 ```go
 package main